Range Animals at Full DrawDead-On Range Finder is the simplest and most effective Range Finding System for bow hunters...Guaranteed!

 - Apply the Dead-On Range Finder to the bow sight where it will give you the best view of your target game animal and press firmly.
 You do not need to ‘line up’ with any of your sight pins.

-- Place the fiber optic pins in their positions starting from the bottom according to the appropriate calibration chart to the right.
+- Place the fiber optic pins in their positions starting from the bottom according to the appropriate calibration chart in the package insert.
 This will calibrate the Dead-On Range Finder for your draw lenght and specific game animal.

-- Once you have your product installed, and the pin set, your site will look similar to this example of a 3 pin sight.
+- Once you have your product installed and the pins set, your site will look similar to this example of a 3 pin sight.
 (Click for larger image)

 That’s it!
 Your Dead-On Range Finder is now ready for your next Big Game Hunt!
 Of course, we highly recommend that you practice with the range finder at various ranges* to familiarize yourself with the Dead-On Range Finder.
 You will find that integrating the “ranging” process into your shot steps is effortless, quick and can be performed at a full-draw.